mk590901/ECG-MQTT-SERVICE/README.md

 # ECG MQTT Service

 The application described below includes a foreground service that receives an __ECG__ signal from the same application, transmitted via an __MQTT bridge__.
 The builtin __MQTT client-server__ receives the data and sends it to the application for playback.
-The application can also act as an ECG signal generator.
+The application can also act as an __ECG signal generator__.
 In this case, the generated signal is sent to the network via the __MQTT__ publish operation.

 ## ECG Service Roadmap